 Trends in TP concentration and loads follow a similar pattern to that of OP with a greater variation in TP concentrations in the mid-80s reflected in the wide 90% confidence band (figure 7J).
 TP concentrations increased in the early decade to reach its highest value of 0.29 mg-P/L in 1988 followed by a continuance decrease in concentration though the remainder of the time period.
-Overall results from the EGRETci test show that there is a “highly likely” decline in TP concentrations about 0.09 mg/L and in loads about 0.16 million kg/year over the 1970-2019 period.
+Overall results from the EGRETci test show that there is a “highly likely” decline in TP concentrations about 0.09 mg-P/L and in loads about 0.16 million kg-P/year over the 1970-2019 period.